ngjunsiang/laymansguide-src/season11/issue139/issue139.md

 Are you seeing lots of wasted effort there?
 I bolded it in case you missed it.
 So much copying of information!

-The high-performance computer industry quickly realised that this would be much more efficient if the CPU and GPU could *share the same memory*.
+The high-performance computer industry quickly realised that it could be much more efficient if the CPU and GPU could *share the same memory*.

 The information flow in this hypothetical memory-sharing system would be simplified to this: